Eduaaado/Expense-tracker/README.md

 # Expenses-tracker
 An android app you can use to keep tracking of your money expenses and incomes.
 You can log every transaction and set your budget to manage it.
+Here you can log your expenses and incomes, setting name, amount, type (expense/income), date and time!

 ## [Features](https://github.com/Eduaaado/Expense-tracker/releases)